 If some or all of the mitigation needs for lost aquatic habitat cannot be met with restoration on one or a combination of the Bois de Sioux, Lower Otter Tail, and Sheyenne rivers then the Corps will consider implementing fish passage to offset footprint impacts.
 Use of connectivity for mitigation of lost habitat is challenging in that it is difficult to quantify exactly "how much" connectivity must be restored to off-set a certain loss of habitat.
 That said, there are clear ecological benefits of improving connectivity, and in the absence of other logical projects, connectivity improvements represent a way to move mitigation forward in a timely fashion.
-Discussion within the AMT, including resource agency personnel from both North Dakota and Minnesota, suggested that the two States would support use of connectivity mitigation if more suitable projects are unavailable.
-To that end, potential connectivity projects include the following:
+Discussion within the AMT, including resource agency personnel from both North Dakota and Minnesota, suggested that out of kind mitigation would be acceptable in North Dakota but not Minnesota.
+Potential connectivity projects include the following: